Všenory

 Všenory is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 1,700 inhabitants.
+It has about 1,800 inhabitants.

 Culture

 For a period in the 1920s, Všenory was home to the Russian poet Marina Tsvetaeva.
-The municipality now hosts a Marina Tsvetaeva Centre, with an exhibition about her life and about 350 books related to her.
+The municipality now hosts the Marina Tsvetaeva Centre, with an exhibition about her life and about 350 books related to her.